oneapi-src/oneAPI-samples/DirectProgramming/DPC++/ParallelPatterns/loop-unroll/README.md

 ### On a Windows* System

-* Build the program using VS2017 or VS2019 Right click on the solution file and open using either VS2017 or VS2019 IDE.
-Right click on the project in Solution explorer and select Rebuild.
-From top menu select Debug -> Start without Debugging.
+* Build the program using VS2017 or VS2019 Right-click on the solution file and open using either VS2017 or VS2019 IDE.
+Right-click on the project in Solution Explorer and select Rebuild.
+From the top menu, select Debug -> Start without Debugging.

 * Build the program using MSBuild Open "x64 Native Tools Command